-In accordance with article 97 of the articles, if you have or can have any direct or indirect duty or personal interest which conflicts or may conflict with your duties as a Trustee you must disclose that to the Trustees as soon as you become aware of it.
+In accordance with article 97 of the articles, if a Decision Maker has or can have any direct or indirect duty or personal interest which conflicts or may conflict with their governance duties they must disclose that to the Trustees or those involved in the meeting as soon as the Decision Maker become aware of it.

-The first item on the agenda of each Trustee meeting will be a standing item requiring all Trustees attending the meeting to declare any conflicts of interest relating to the matters to be discussed at the meeting.
+One of the first items on the agenda of each governance meeting will be a standing item requiring all attending the meeting to declare any conflicts of interest relating to the matters to be discussed at the meeting.

-If you consider you have an actual or potential conflict, you must inform the Chair as soon as possible and always before any discussion of the relevant matter.
+If a Decision Maker consider a colleague attending the meeting has an actual or potential conflict, they must inform the Chair as soon as possible and always before any discussion of the relevant matter.
 The declaration must specify the nature and extent of any direct or indirect interest that gives rise to the conflict.
-You must absent yourself from any discussions of the Trustees, a committee or a Local Governing Body in which it is possible that a conflict will arise between your duty to act solely in the interests of the Trust and any duty or personal interest.
+The Decision Maker must absent themself from any discussions of the Trustees, a committee or local school committee in which it is possible that a conflict will arise between the Decision Maker's duty to act solely in the interests of the Trust and any duty or personal interest.